 Ask me, and our milk soured in the winter of 1915, the snow drifted so high in places, it blocked the windows, the distinctive crunch of a neighbor’s step the first sign that he was at the door.
 It was January, and with my seventeenth birthday just passed, I had assumed at last my firm place in womanhood, my shoulders square.
 Many things were promised in this new age, but never what came.

 Ask me then, and I would have said that among the many blessings of my bountiful life was my curious sense of immunity, my coat with all its buttons and my hat in place.
 Past wounds of childhood, grave and silly, had softened.
 My future was etched in sunlight.

 But things came that were not predicted, not by the old women with their tongues working, and by not the fortuneteller in the square.
 Not even Auntie, who scrutinized the tracings of silt left in all our coffee cups, suggested that perhaps we ought to pull the mists from our eyes.
 “Run along, girl, and put the water to warm.”
 I was no longer a girl, but I did what she asked.
 We knew our roles.
-We just went on, so much of life lining up by chance, and so did I with the others and with him as well, all of us lined up outside my father’s shop at the moment I fix as the beginning.
+We didn’t look, couldn’t imagine.
+We just went on, so much of life lining up by chance.
+So there I was on a normal day, with the others and with him as well, all of us lined up outside my father’s shop at the moment I fix as the beginning.